 Assistant Stage Manager

-Often needed in larger productions, the ASM is often stationed just offstage to facilitate communication between the stage manager (who is out in the house) and actors, as well as ensuring safety.
+Often needed in larger productions, when the stage manager is out in the house, the ASM is often stationed just offstage to facilitate communication between the stage manager, crew and actors, as well as ensuring safety.
 The ASM often helps with complex set changes, quick changes offstage, or preparing the stage for performance.